spaceplant2/SecurityStack/README.md

 This is still very much a new writeup on a project that in still progressing, so please check back to see more progress.

+# The Inner Workings

+Our first section is all about the moving parts and how they fit together to do the machine part.
+This is about data and about bits.
+This is about endless mind-numbing rows of meaningless numbers and how they get put into their correct cubbies.
+I will, however, do my best to spare you details and focus on the end results.

 ## How it all connects:
 ![](flow.drawio.svg)